Huyen-DevOps/Terraform/Project-Tasks.md

 ## 9. Testing and Validation
 - [ ] Run `terraform init`, `terraform plan`, and `terraform apply` to deploy the infrastructure.
 - [ ] Verify:
-  - [ ] ALB is accessible via its public IP.
+  - [ ] ALB is accessible via its DNS name.
   - [ ] EC2 instances are running and serving web traffic.
   - [ ] RDS is accessible only from EC2 instances.

 ## 10. Documentation
 - [ ] Document the project setup and usage in a `README.md` file.
+- [ ] Provide code examples and module usage in each module's `README.md`.